-The NHS People Plan, also asks that all NHS staff have a health and wellbeing conversation, and develop a personalised plan from September 2020, and covers a range of practical steps that employers can take including:
+The NHS People Plan, also asked that all NHS staff have a health and wellbeing conversation, and develop a personalised plan covering a range of practical steps that employers can take including:

 confirming what comprises a health and wellbeing conversation